mongodb-js/vscode/README.md

 - Edit documents returned by your playground.
 - Save your playgrounds in your workspace and use them to document how your application interacts with MongoDB.
 - Build aggregations quickly with helpful and well-commented stage snippets.
+- Export your queries and aggregations to one of the supported languages: Java, Node, C#, and Python 3

 ![Playgrounds](resources/screenshots/playground.png)